 In evaluating possible flexible work arrangements, managers and DLCs should consider preferences of individual staff and teams about work schedules and locations; note, however, that individual employees are not entitled to a flexible work arrangement.
-The manager and DLC should also consider: equity among similarly situated staff; ensuring that its services and staff remain available to colleagues, students, and customers; any impact on the culture of the DLC; potential increased burdens on co-workers or managers; any increased costs; and safety or security.
+The manager and DLC should also consider: equity among similarly situated staff; ensuring that its services and staff remain available to colleagues, students, and customers; any impact on the culture of the DLC; potential increased burdens on co-workers or managers; any increased costs including possible overtime (see Section 5.4 Overtime Pay for Support Staff); and safety or security.
 See MIT’s Work Succeeding site for guidance on considerations.

 In addition, any schedule (whether alternative or not) that involves employees working alone at an MIT facility under potentially hazardous conditions must comply with MIT's policy on Working Alone.

-Individual employees who seek a flexible work arrangement should discuss their request with their immediate manager.
-Employees who seek a flexible working arrangement due to a disability should consult with the HR Disabilities Services and Medical Leaves Office.
-Flexibility for a service staff member requires discussion and approval from Campus Labor Relations.
+Individual employees who seek a flexible work arrangement should discuss their request with their direct manager.
+Employees who seek a flexible working arrangement due to a disability should consult with the HR Disabilities Services and Medical Leaves Office and follow the procedures that they outline.
+Flexibility for a service staff member requires discussion and approval from Labor Relations.
 The Considerations above may also apply, particularly if the request is part of a larger number of flexible work arrangements in the DLC.

 The department head, as well as the direct manager, must approve all flexible work arrangements.
-The department head may delegate this approval responsibility to an administrative officer, a human resources administrator, or other administrator in the department but in all cases, someone in addition to the direct manager must approve the flexible work arrangement.
-Department heads will also inform their dean, vice president, or other member of Academic Council about the flexible work arrangements in their areas for their awareness.
-See MIT’s Work Succeeding website for guidance and templates.
+The department head may delegate this approval responsibility to a director of administration and finance, a human resources administrator, or other administrator in the department but in all cases, someone in addition to the direct manager must approve the flexible work arrangement.
+Department heads will also inform for their awareness their dean, vice president, or other member of Academic Council about the flexible work arrangements in their areas.
+See MIT's Work Succeeding website for guidance and templates.